aimms/documentation/cloud/db-config.rst

 General Idea
 ------------
 We would like to offer a secure environment to give you access to your application database.
-In the past we offered IP range filtering on your database, but leaving the database open to public the internet.
+In the past we offered DB IP Range filtering on your database, but leaving the database open to public the internet.
 In the current solution the database will only be accessible from within an AIMMS session.

 If you however need direct access to the application database, we offer two possibilities: